aerospike/act/README.md

 ### Fields that you will Rarely or Never Change:

-**queue-per-device**
-Flag that determines ACT's internal read transaction queue setup -- yes means each device is read by a single dedicated read transaction queue, no means each device is read by all read transaction queues.
-If this field is left out, the default is no.

 **test-duration-sec**
 Duration of the entire test, in seconds.
 Note that it has to be a single number, e.g. use 86400, not 60*60*24.